FAQs

 - Strengthening the capacity of national recyclers, reducing external dependency and reinforcing the circular economy

-SDR Portugal’s goal is to operate an efficient and effective recycling system that ensures consumer satisfaction and achieves high recovery and recycling rates, in line with the principles of the circular economy.
-This model will contribute to a real shift in citizen-consumer behaviour by encouraging greater participation in waste separation and increasing both the quantity and quality of recyclable materials.
+The objective of SDR Portugal is to operationalise an efficient and effective recycling system that results in consumer satisfaction and high rates of recovery and recycling, in line with the principles of the circular economy.

 What is SDR Portugal’s commitment to the waste sector?

-For the first time, with SDR Portugal, industry and retail will join forces to achieve what they believe to be a national goal: increasing the collection and recycling of packaging, reducing its environmental impact, and contributing to the targets that Portugal is committed to.
-At the same time, they will create conditions to foster technological innovation, strengthen the competitiveness of Portuguese companies, and boost the national economy.
-SDR Portugal aims to manage an efficient system that will reduce the complexity of the packaging registration process, simplifying operations for producers and retailers with more transparent costs and processes.
-Additionally, it will lower regulatory costs for the Portuguese Government while ensuring a fair application of fees.
-This new system will provide greater clarity for consumers, contributing to higher recycling rates and compliance with European targets, while also helping to reduce littering and marine waste.
+SDR Portugal manages an efficient system that reduces the complexity of registering the packaging covered, simplifying the operations of producers and retailers, with more transparent costs and processes.
+In addition, it helps reduce regulatory costs for the Government, ensuring the fair application of fees.
+This new system provides greater clarity for consumers, contributing to higher recycling rates and to meeting European targets, while also helping to reduce littering and marine waste.

-Why does SDR Portugal consider it has the right conditions to manage the future Deposit Return System (DRS) for single-use beverage containers in Portugal?
+Why does SDR Portugal consider it has the right conditions to manage the Deposit Return System (DRS) for single-use beverage containers in Portugal?

-SDR Portugal brings together, among its shareholders, the vast majority of the Portuguese beverage industry and retail sector, representing a significant share of the economic agents that produce, distribute, and market single-use beverage containers up to 3 litres in Portugal.
+SDR Portugal brings together, among its shareholders, the vast majority of the Portuguese beverage industry and retail sector, representing a significant share of the economic agents that produce, distribute, and market single-use beverage containers under 3 litres in Portugal.
 These agents are the main stakeholders in ensuring the effective and efficient operation of the Association.
 In addition, they hold the knowledge, technical resources, capacity to develop the system, proximity to the citizen-consumer, and the ability to use their own resources to raise awareness, inform, and educate in order to foster the behavioural change that is needed.
 There is a shared sense of responsibility that these entities, the Producers (Packers), acknowledge and feel compelled to act upon, since they are accountable for the costs of packaging waste management under the principle of Extended Producer Responsibility (EPR).

-When will the DRS come into operation?
+When did the DRS come into operation?

 Which containers are included in the DRS?